YorkEarwaker/FindingThingsOut/nn/snn-sb/pynn_intro/README.md

 Can't use NEST on MS Win straightaway will require real effort.
 See NEST Intro for details.

 Neuron install not working first instance.
-Consier JupiterLab option?
-Also JupiterLab for NEST?
+Consier Neuron JupiterLab option?

 TODO
 * <todo: download simulator, Arbor, Brain 2, NEST, or Neuron, .
 Must a sim be installed? likely yes. >